-Number of Pictures and Photo Quality
+Number of Photos and Picture Quality

 Letters sometimes appear smaller on a computer screen than on the finished product.
 Text printed in a font between 11 and 14 is suitable for most photo book formats.
-Headings and single words can, of course, be in a larger font or perhaps in bold or italic.
+Headings and single words can, of course, be in a larger font or perhaps in bold or italics.